FailAcademy/learning/wdp-vancouver/_lessons/week-01/01-intro-to-html.md

 ## Lab Activity

-Today's lab time will be dedicated to the Week 1 Project.
+Today's lab time will be dedicated to the Project 1.

 You're goal for the end of the first day is to have the different sections of the website roughed-out in HTML.